syncfusion-content/windowsforms-docs/WindowsForms/Visual-Studio-Integration/Template-Studio.md

 	I> Visual Basic Language support is available in WinForms Template Studio starting from version 25.*.*.

-5. Navigate to the **Project type** tab and choose the Syncfusion WinForms application type you want—there are three types: Blank, MenuBar, and Tabbed Form.
+5. Navigate to the **Project type** tab and choose the Syncfusion WinForms application type you want—there are four types: Blank, MenuBar, Ribbon and Tabbed Form.
 Click **Next** to proceed.

 	![Syncfusion WinForms project type selection wizard](Template-Studio-Images/WF-4.png)